If you’ve always heard you should never take shortcuts, find out why that advice may not always be right!

 I also like food, so I even manage to get dinner on the table.

-How Does This Apply to my Mind, or my Body?
+How Does This Apply To Your Mind Or Your Body?

 I’m getting there.
 Say you’ve decided (once and for all–again) to “get in shape.”
 We’ve all done it, like, a thousand times.